TerryThibault/insane_boilerplate/mshta-ads.md

 * Generate an alert if mshta is called from the command line and spawns a child process containing the words "PowerShell" or "VBScript".

 # Technical Context
-[HTML Applications](https://docs.microsoft.com/en-us/previous-versions//ms536496(v=vs.85)) are a means of delivering a browser-based application without being constrained by the internet browser security model.
+[HTML Applications](https://docs.microsoft.com/en-us/previous-versions//ms536496(v=vs.85)), otherwise referenced as HTAs, are a means of delivering a browser-based application without being constrained by the internet browser security model.

 Microsoft initially developed the technology to bring Windows Internet Explorer to the fore as a viable windows development platform.
 HTAs are trusted and display any information that a web developer creates -- they contain all of the power of Internet Explorer without enforcing the strict security model and user interface of the browser.